Asplenium trichomanes

-Asplenium trichomanes, the maidenhair spleenwort, is a small fern in the spleenwort genus Asplenium.
+Asplenium trichomanes, the maidenhair spleenwort (not to be confused with the similarly-named but very different maidenhair fern), is a small fern in the spleenwort genus Asplenium.
 It is a widespread and common species, occurring almost worldwide in a variety of rocky habitats.
 It is a variable fern with several subspecies.

 The specific epithet trichomanes refers to a Greek word for fern.